How to Find Your Default Gateway Address

 On Windows, run ipconfig and look for the “Default Gateway” field under your active adapter.
 On macOS, open System Settings or System Preferences, view your network connection, and select the “Router” or “Gateway” value.

-Advanced users can also use netstat -nr or ip route on macOS and Linux to view routing tables and identify which IP serves as the default route.
+Advanced users can also use netstat -nr on macOS, or ip route on Linux to view routing tables and identify which IP serves as the default route.

 Look for the “Default Gateway” line.